 - Buoyancy aids – snorkelling vests and noodles

-- BBQ Lunch with fresh salads (Dietary requirements and food allergies are catered for)
+- BBQ Lunch with fresh salads (We cater for most dietary requirements and food allergies)

-- Glass of wine, cheese & crackers on return journey
+- A glass of wine, cheese & crackers on the return journey

-- Assistance for non-confident swimmers from friendly crew
+- Assistance for non-confident swimmers from the friendly crew

 - Lycra suits